 Nevertheless, this project would replace a simplistic, mechanical cable driven speedometer, with an electronic speedometer driven by a pulse generator off the right angle gear at the transmission.

 The project starts with the removal of the dashboard, old speedometer cable and housing.
 Remove right angle drives from transmission and speedometer.
 I was getting slight oil leakage from the transmission's speedometer assembly.
-This was the opportunity to replace the transmission gear's o-ring.
-Remove the holding screw and withdraw the assembly
+This was the opportunity to replace the transmission gear's O-ring.
+Remove the holding screw and withdraw the assembly (photograph below).

-Examination of the fronts of my original 1978 (top pic) and the 1983 (bottom pic) dashboards reveal few visual differences.
-On the 1983 speedometer, the trip counter and mileage indicators are reversed, top to bottom.
+(Photograph below) Examination of the fronts of my original 1978 (top photograph) and the 1983 (bottom photograph) dashboards reveal few visual differences.
+On the 1983 speedometer, the trip counters and mileage indicators are reversed, top to bottom.
 The letters and numbers on the 1983 speedometer and tachometer are also slightly smaller.

-The first blue arrow identifies a new, additional connection on the flexible circuit board.
-This connection goes to the bottom lug on the speedometer, identified with the second blue arrow.
+The yellow arrow identifies a new, additional connection on the flexible circuit board.
+This connection goes to the bottom lug on the speedometer, identified by the light blue arrow.
 This is the connection that receives input from the signal side of the pulse generator.

 The red arrow identifies the 12 volt speedometer connection.